 Assemble Your Tools and Ingredients

-Every great classic cheesecake recipe starts with a great crust and in this case, we are using a vanilla wafer crust.
-I personally love the flavor of the vanilla wafer cookies, but if want to use a graham cracker crust, I’ve got you covered there too.
-This Graham Cracker Crust recipe is easy to swap out.
+Every great classic cheesecake recipe starts with a great crust and in this case, you can use a vanilla wafer or graham cracker crust.
+I personally love the flavor of the vanilla wafer cookies, but if want to use a graham cracker crust, you can do that too.
+It’s a one to one swap!

 Regardless of what you use, the process is the same.